Last content update: 3/24/2021

 Back to Top ▲

 As certain activities are allowed to resume, the County Health Officer urges residents to proceed with caution.
-COVID-19 case rates, hospitalizations, and deaths are falling, but still remain very high.
+COVID-19 case rates, hospitalizations, and deaths are falling, but still remain high.
 Vaccinations are occurring as quickly as supplies allow, but most people in our community are still not vaccinated.
 New variants of the virus that may spread more easily or cause more severe illness are present in our county; however, their impact on our local epidemic is largely unknown.
 Just because the State allows certain activities to resume or adopts certain COVID protocols, that does not mean that those activities are safe.
 In fact, the State’s health orders allow many activities that are risky, and upcoming changes by the State will make that even more true.

 The novel coronavirus spreads primarily through the air.
 To keep yourself, your family, your friends and neighbors, and our broader community safe, follow these core principles: